X86 assembly language: Segmented addressing

 The x86 architecture in real and virtual 8086 mode uses a process known as segmentation to address memory, not the flat memory model used in many other environments.
-Segmentation involves composing a memory address from two parts, a segment and an offset; the segment points to the beginning of a 64 KB (64×210) group of addresses and the offset determines how far from this beginning address the desired address is.
+Segmentation involves composing a memory address from two parts, a segment and an offset; the segment points to the beginning of a 64 KiB (64×210) group of addresses and the offset determines how far from this beginning address the desired address is.
 In segmented addressing, two registers are required for a complete memory address.
 One to hold the segment, the other to hold the offset.
 In order to translate back into a flat address, the segment value is shifted four bits left (equivalent to multiplication by 24 or 16) then added to the offset to form the full address, which allows breaking the 64k barrier through clever choice of addresses, though it makes programming considerably more complex.